isao/test50/README.md

 README
 ======

 The shell script `build.sh` runs mojito's create and build commands.
 Pass an optional argument to use for the app name.
-The build product will be in `«appname»-bld`
+The build product will be in `«appname»-bld`.
+Note-- edit the script to point to your copy of mojito.

 use like:

     build.sh test50

-output should be two directories:
+.. and the corresponding output should be two directories:

     test50      <- output of mojito create
     test50-bld  <- output of mojito build

-Mojito version (via git describe) used is 0.5.0-74-g21075b3

-I've added the results of this run to the repo as well for linking and discussion.
+Mojito version (via git describe) used was 0.5.0-74-g21075b3 for the sample output, which I've committed here for linking and discussion.

 notes
 -----